Connectome-Implementation-Team/rescs_shacl_shapes/README.md

 6. Add class and property names (`sh:targetClass`, `sh:name`) to the JSON-LD context object, e.g., `Person`, `givenName` etc., see [above](#json-ld-context-object).
 7. Add the new to shape in `scripts/register_schemas.py`, see [above](#registering-shacl-shapes-in-nexus).
 8. Add the class and its properties to `ontology/ontology.json` (needed to generate the HTML docs).

+## License and Additional Terms

+### License

+This software (mainly the contents of the `scripts` directory) is licensed under the terms of the GNU AFFERO GENERAL PUBLIC LICENSE Version 3, see [license document](LICENSE).

+### Additional Terms

+Parts of this repository are licensed under additional terms.
+The contents of the `shapes` and `ontology` folder are licensed under the terms of the [Creative Commons Attribution-ShareAlike License (version 3.0)](http://creativecommons.org/licenses/by-sa/3.0/) since they are derived from [schema.org](https://schema.org).